Generic Name: flunisolide inhalation (floo NIS o lide)

 To reduce the chance of developing a yeast infection in your mouth, rinse with water after using flunisolide inhalation.
 Do not swallow.

 Do not try to clean or take apart the inhaler device.
 Do not float the medicine canister in water.
-Get your prescription refilled before you run out of medicine completely.
 Always use the new inhaler device provided with your refill.

 What happens if I miss a dose?